google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 ## Wrapping up

-This post outlines how to use the Device Memory API to tailor your application to the capabilities of your users devices, and it shows how to measure how these users experience your app.
+This post outlines how to use the Device Memory API to tailor your application to the capabilities of your users' devices, and it shows how to measure how these users experience your app.

 While this post focuses on the Device Memory API, most of the techniques described here could be applied to any API that reports device capabilities or [network conditions](https://www.chromestatus.com/feature/6338383617982464).

-As the device landscape continues to widen, it's more important than ever before that web developers consider the entire spectrum of users when making decisions that affect their users.
+As the device landscape continues to widen, it's more important than ever that web developers consider the entire spectrum of users when making decisions that affect their experience.

 {% include "comment-widget.html" %}